Globasa-Team/globasa-dictionary/readme.md

 It's currently set to auto-update the CSV if you setup a cron job for it.

-### Possible Future Features

-* Tags for groups of words like regions (countries, cities, stuff on a geography text), ethnicities, languages or anything else you want: words related to family, sports, etc.
-* Maybe AJAX for getting and showing a definition?

 ## Demo

 To see this app in action, check out http://menalar.globasa.net/eng/